Distributed energy resources illustraltion

 This hypothetical case study will be particularly relevant to market participants (including existing aggregators), community groups, local governments, developers and other innovators looking for opportunities in this space.

 VPPs are grid connected systems that could be, but do not need to be, constrained by location, or types of participating resources or customers.
-They can deliver multiple values streams to their customers through savings in retail energy charges, participation in energy and ancillary services markets and network support services.
+They can deliver multiple values streams to their customers through savings in retail energy charges, and participation in energy and ancillary services markets and network support services.

 In addition, these parties may be required to comply with various jurisdictional energy rules and regulations, including licensing requirements, depending on their location, technical characteristics and business model.
 They may also be required to comply with Australian Energy Market Operator (AEMO) procedures and technical specifications (for example, the market ancillary services specification, which sets out technical specifications for the provision of ancillary services) and Australian Energy Regulator (AER) authorisation or exemption requirements (for example, retailer authorisations/exemptions and network exemptions).